 All organizations offering services already provided by Career Services will be declined a connection with Saint Louis University in Handshake.

-This includes, but is not limited to, professional resume writing, professional resume review, career counseling, and or job listings.
+This includes but is not limited to professional resume writing, professional resume review, career counseling and job listings.

 No organizations or employment opportunities that require applicants to pay any fee will be approved in Handshake.
 This policy does not apply to colleges and universities recruiting for academic programs.

 Internship compensation must meet the U.S. Department of Labor standards.
-All internships for academic credit must be agreed upon by the student and their academic program.
+The student and their academic program must agree upon all internships for academic credit.

-All employers participating in on campus recruitment are required to give 2 full weeks for students to decide to accept or decline the offer.
-All bonuses or other incentives should remain in full effect for the entire duration of the 2 week offer period.
-The 2 week offer period will begin when a written offer is extended to the student.
+All employers participating in on-campus recruitment must give students two full weeks to decide to accept or decline the offer.
+All bonuses or other incentives should remain in full effect for the entire two-week offer period.
+The two-week offer period will begin when a written offer is extended to the student.